Tucson Transit History

 • 2005 – Sun Tran was named America’s Best Transit System by the American Public Transportation Association.

-• 2012– Sun Tran was named Arizona’s Best Transit system by the Arizona Transportation Association.
+• 2012– Sun Tran was named Arizona’s Best Transit System by the Arizona Transportation Association.

 • Phase I